qcarver/pentacubes_c3/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-H2 | ESP32-P4 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |

+# OTA

+This project will update over-the-air by default.
+You can change that.

+# Build WITH OTA support (default)
+cd /home/qcarver/Dev/ota/pentacubes_c3
+idf.py build

+# Build WITHOUT OTA support
+idf.py -DENABLE_OTA=OFF build

+# Running OTA server
+requires python3
+go to the `serve_me` directory if needs be `chmod a+x update_and_start.sh` `./update_and_start.sh`
+To let the server 'know' there is a new version: change PROJECT_VER in the root cmake.

 # Pentacubes C3 - 3D Wireframe Visualization on ESP32-C3

 A real-time 3D wireframe renderer for all 29 pentacubes, running on an ESP32-C3 microcontroller with a 128x40 OLED display.